AsadDev40/meow-o-meter-privacy-policy/privacy.md

 - **Microphone:** To record and analyze cat Meow.
 - **Camera:** [ "To capture cat behavior for analysis"].

-**All data is processed locally on your device.** No audio, video, or personal data is stored on our servers or shared with third parties.
+**All data is processed locally on your device.** Also we store data on online servers to save your meows recordings and videos you can get it any where in any device to use you account also..

 ### 2. Permissions